FederatedAI/FATE/federatedml/model_selection/data_split/README.rst

 Data Split module always outputs three tables (train, test, and validate sets).
 Each table may be used as input of another module.
-Below are the rules regarding set sizes: 1. if all three set sizes are None, the original data input will be returned as train set, output test and validate sets empty; 2. if only test size or validate size is given, train size is set to be of complement given size; 3. only one of the three sizes is needed to split input data, but all three may be specified.
+Below are the rules regarding set sizes: 1. if all three set sizes are None, the original data input will be split in the following ratio: 80% to train set, 20% to validate set, and an empty test set; 2. if only test size or validate size is given, train size is set to be of complement given size; 3. only one of the three sizes is needed to split input data, but all three may be specified.
 The module takes either int (instance count) or float